×

 Fewer Reactive Maintenance Call-Outs

-PPM maintenance helps you reduce the number of unexpected issues that you need to deal with.
+Planned preventative maintenance helps you reduce the number of unexpected issues that you need to deal with.
 It also means that tenants will likely report fewer unexpected problems.

 Over time, you’ll need to attend to fewer reactive call-outs in your daily maintenance schedules.
 This helps to reduce stress for you, your tenants and the tradespeople you work with.